techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 * see all of their own blog posts;
 * and delete their own blog posts from the system.

-In this third article, we will be covering deployments to two different environments: `staging` and `production`.
-We will be carrying this out by using two services, [Heroku](https://www.heroku.com) and [Travis-CI](https://travis-ci.com/), which will allow us to:
+In this third article, you will be learning about deploying to two different environments: `staging` and `production`.
+You will be carrying this out by using two services, [Heroku](https://www.heroku.com) and [Travis-CI](https://travis-ci.com/), which will allow you to:

 * make code changes to the blog;
 * deploy these changes automatically by committing them to GitHub;